agircc/Generalising-Artificial-Intelligence/theories/Knowledge-Representation.md

 **Knowledge Representation (KR)** is a field in Artificial Intelligence that focuses on how to formally structure knowledge so that machines can use it to reason, learn, and make decisions.

-It involves encoding information about the world in a form that a computer system can utilize to solve complex tasks such as diagnosing a medical condition, understanding language, or making strategic decisions.

 > 🗣️ In simple terms: It’s how an AI *remembers and understands* facts, rules, relationships, and context.

 ---